 On a cruise, that temptation might be even stronger!
 You’ll be surrounded by unlimited delicious food (as well as wine, beer, and cocktails everywhere you look).

 But if you’re a Whole30 veteran and you’d like to retain many of the benefits of the eating plan while you’re on a cruise, read on!

 Note: If you’re just hoping you won’t go up a size or two on your vacation, read my post about how to avoid gaining weight on a cruise.

 What you’ll need to prepare before your Whole30 cruise

 Proper planning is key to eating Whole30 on a cruise.
 Whenever I travel, I make sure I take along little extras that I know aren’t easy to find on the road.
 Packing compliant drinks adds some variety to what you can get on board.
 Having some Whole30-friendly condiments will help make your meals tastier, and snacks ensure you won’t feel deprived.

 It’s also a good idea to have access to the plan’s guidelines while you’re traveling, especially if you won’t have WiFi.
 The Whole30 site has tons of free PDF downloads with rules, tips, and cheat sheets.
 Print them or save them on your phone.
 There are a lot of rules to remember!

-Unless you’re planning on just drinking plain water, coffee and tea on your cruise, you’ll need to plan what Whole30 beverages you’ll want to have.
+Unless you’re planning on just drinking plain water, coffee, or tea on your cruise, you’ll need to plan which Whole30 beverages you’ll want to have.
 Some cruise lines allow you to carry on some drinks, but rules vary a lot from one company to another.